 Used appropriately, medicines save lives, decrease effect or cure diseases, and improve quality of life.
 Medicines are also key determinants of health care quality, and can be among the most cost-effective uses of scarce health care resources.
 At the same time, management of medicines is a major source of inefficiencies in health care systems around the world…

 We spoke with Kwesi Eghan, MSc, MBA, BPharm, about the role of medicine and sound medicines benefits management for countries to successfully achieve universal health coverage.
-Eghan is Portfolio Manager for the Systems for Improved Access to Pharmaceuticals and Services (SIAPS) Program in South Sudan and the Strengthening Pharmaceutical Systems (SPS) project in Afghanistan.
+Eghan is Portfolio Manager for the Systems for Improved Access to Pharmaceuticals and Services (SIAPS) Program in South Sudan.
 He also leads the Medicines Benefits Management (MBM) work of MSH’s Center for Pharmaceutical Management.

 Why is access to medicines critical for achieving universal health coverage [UHC]?